department-of-veterans-affairs/vagov-content/pages/education/benefit-rates/resident-rate-requirements.md

 resident rate.
 To learn more, find the [contact information for your school](https://inquiry.vba.va.gov/weamspub/searchInst.do) and search by state or territory.

-After your school has made a decision, and you believe that it incorrectly intends to charge or has charged you more than the resident rate, you should [submit a complaint into the GI Bill Feedback System](https://www.benefits.va.gov/GIBILL/Feedback.asp).
+After your school has made a decision, and you believe that it incorrectly intends to charge or has charged you more than the resident rate, you should [submit a complaint to the GI Bill Feedback System](https://www.benefits.va.gov/GIBILL/Feedback.asp).
 Please include details as to why you believe either you or your beneficiary has been incorrectly charged out-of-state tuition.
 Our complaint team will review the case and take appropriate action.
 If you’ve overpaid, we’ll make sure the school refunds you the overpayment.